 The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from high-gain ATWD channel while minimizing the MPE contamination.
-The design of the pulse selection was such that it avoids collecting afterpulses, does not include late pulses from the trigger, accounts for the discriminator threshold, reduces the effect of signal droop and undershoot, and gives sufficient statistics to perform a season-to-season measurement.
+The pulse selection was designed such that it avoids collecting afterpulses, does not include late pulses from the trigger, accounts for the discriminator threshold, reduces the effect of signal droop and undershoot, and gives sufficient statistics to perform a season-to-season measurement.
 An illustrative diagram of the pulse selection is shown in the left side of Fig. 2, while a description of the procedure is detailed below.

-We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed $10\,\text{mV}$ (~2 PE) and no subsequent part of the waveform exceeds $20\,\text{mV}$ (~4 PE).
+We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed $10\,\text{mV}~(\sim\!2\,\text{PE})$ and no subsequent part of the waveform exceeds $20\,\text{mV}~(\sim\!4\,\text{PE})$.
 This reduces the effect of the baseline undershoot due to the AC coupling or other artifacts from large pulses.

 In order to trigger a DOM, the input to the front-end amplifiers must exceed the discriminator threshold.
 To avoid the selection bias of the discriminator trigger (i.e. only selecting pulses greater than the discriminator threshold), we ignore the trigger pulse as well as the entire first 100 ns of the time window.
-Ignoring the first 100 ns removes late pulses associated with the trigger.
+Ignoring the first 100 ns removes late pulses that could be attributed to the triggering pulse, which occurs approximately 4% of the time [8].
 To ensure we are not accepting afterpulses into the selection, we also enforce the constraint that the pulse of interest (POI) is within the first 375 ns of the ATWD time window.
-This also allows us to examine
+This also allows us to examine the waveform up to 50 ns after the POI.
+In the vicinity of the POI, we ensure that WaveDeform did not reconstruct any pulses up to 50 ns prior to the POI, or 100 to 150 ns after the POI (the light gray region of Fig. 2 (left)).
+This latter constraint is to reduce the probability of accidentally splitting a late pulse in the summation window.